Furniture Protection Guide · Trusted Resource for Retailers & Buyers

 Revenue You're Currently Leaving on the Table

-The economics are straightforward: a protection plan priced at 10–15% of the furniture's purchase price carries a net margin of 40–60% after provider costs.
-On a $1,800 sectional, that's a $180–$270 plan at $72–$162 net margin — from a single conversation at the point of sale.
+Furniture protection plans create an entirely new, high-margin revenue stream layered on top of every sale you're already making.
+A plan priced at 10–15% of the furniture's purchase price carries a net margin of 40–60% after provider costs.
+On a $1,800 sectional, that's $72–$162 net margin — from a single conversation at the point of sale.
+The full revenue picture is detailed in OnPoint Warranty's guide on increasing revenue with protection plans.

 What the Numbers Show